iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 70: July 2, 2019 Tuesday

+**Today's Progress**: This is a late update.

+On day 70 I studied HTML and JavaScript from Mozilla.
+I skipped to JS and will be doing HTML and JS together.

+**Thoughts** It was so hard to focus on HTML only.
+I was learning and reading about things but not making things despite writing the code in my own editor.
+It was like teaching someone how to write an essay without actually assigning them an essay.
+All these elements just kept stacking with not way for me to really retain them.
+So I figure I learn some more JS, maybe build something, then add it to my website in progress.
+Then, perhaps, I will need some of those HTML tags.

 ### Day 69: July 1, 2019 Monday

 **Today's Progress**: I was deliberately gone to pursue other hobbies.
 I am back.